 All Linux desktops have a 50GB+ local partition which users may use to store additional files (e.g. large data sets, PDFs of downloaded papers etc).
 This partition is backed up weekly to the university's central backup system.

-Although the Computing Officers will try to ensure that the system is operational at all times and that files are regularly backed-up, the Institute will not accept responsibility for any failure of the system or any loss of data.
+Although the IT Officers will try to ensure that the system is operational at all times and that files are regularly backed-up, the Institute will not accept responsibility for any failure of the system or any loss of data.